mvolkmann/blog/src/swift/SFSymbols.md

       Button(showHeart ?
 "Hide Heart" : "Show Heart") {
           showHeart.toggle()
       }

       HStack {
           Image(systemName: "chevron.left")
-          // This approach maintains the space occupied by the symbol
+          // This approach uses an indefinite behavior to maintain the
-          // even when it no longer appears.
+          // space occupied by the symbol even when it no longer appears.
           Image(systemName: "heart")
               .symbolEffect(.disappear, isActive: !showHeart)
           Image(systemName: "chevron.right")
       }
       .imageScale(.large)

       HStack {
           Image(systemName: "chevron.left")
-          // This approach closes the space occupied by the symbol
+          // This approach uses a transition behavior to closes the
-          // when it no longer appears.
-          if showHeart {
+          // space occupied by the symbol when it no longer appears. if showHeart {
               Image(systemName: "heart")
                   .transition(.symbolEffect(.disappear))